Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **If you are a freelancer**, you don't get any money while you are sick.
 If you want sickness pay (*[[Krankengeld]]*), you must pay a little more each month for your health insurance.[^7] There is a limit on how much *Krankengeld* you receive.
 With TK, you get up to {{GKV_KRANKENGELD_DAILY_LIMIT|cur}}€ per day, for up to 78 weeks.

-You can also get disability insurance (*[[Berufsunfaehigkeitsversicherung]]*).
+You can also get disability insurance (*[[Berufsunfähigkeitsversicherung]]*).
 They will pay you if you are too sick or injured to work.
 Use [Tarifcheck](/out/tarifcheck-berufunfahigkeit) to compare disability insurance options.

 ## Build some savings